rubymonsters/ruby-for-beginners/source/07-variables/01-reusing_names.md

 * Finally Ruby passes this object `14` to `puts`, which outputs it to the screen.

-Of course, no one would actually write this exact code in practice since you can simply do all this in just one line instead: `puts 4 * 3 + 2`.
+Of course, you would probably never actually write this exact code in practice since you can simply do all this in just one line instead: `puts 4 * 3 + 2`.

 However, sometimes you'll find or write code that assigns an initial value to a variable, and then keeps working on it for a few more lines.
 This sometimes is